 In MQSeries Adapter Offering, the interface to or from one application is provided by an adapter.
-All applications need an adapter to provide the interface between the application environment and the messaging environment.
-Each adapter is specific to an application.
+All applications need at least one adapter to provide the interface between the application environment and the messaging environment.
+Each adapter is specific to an application and to a message type.